Honoré Zanchi

-Honoré Zanchi (born May 4, 1962), known as The Avenger (French: Le Nettoyeur), is a French criminal and serial killer who killed four people from 1992 to 2009, who had harmed his friends.
-He was sentenced to 30 years imprisonment for the latter three murders.
+Honoré Zanchi (born 4 May 1962), known as The Avenger (French: Le Nettoyeur), is a French criminal and serial killer who killed four people from 1992 to 2009, who had harmed his friends.

+In February 1992, Zanchi killed a man after learning that the latter had assaulted one of his friends.
+Sentenced to 10 years' imprisonment, he was released in January 2000, and was subsequently incarcerated several times until April 2008.

+Between May 2008 and March 2009, Zanchi killed three others people to avenge his friend Jean-François André, who had been killed in 2003.
+Initially sentenced to life imprisonment, his sentence was reduced to 30 years on appeal.

 Biography

 Youth

-Honoré Zanchi was born on May 4, 1962 in Aiguèze, the third of four children.
+Honoré Zanchi was born on 4 May 1962, in Aiguèze, the third of four children.
 For the first years of his life, Zanchi lived what he later described as a happy life in his hometown, until 1969, when they moved to Annonay.
 Soon after, he began committing petty thefts and moved on to shoplifting during the 1970s.
 In 1977, aged 15, Zanchi left school to devote himself to manual labour.

 First crimes

 In 1978, Zanchi found a job as a bricklayer, but continued doing burglaries to meet his financial needs.
 One of these occurred at a cinema in Annonay, for which he was arrested and sent to prison.
-After spending almost a year in prison, he was released from the remand center with a six-month suspended sentence.
+After spending almost a year in prison, he was released from the remand centre with a six-month suspended sentence.

-During the 1980s, Zanchi befriended a young biker and Harley-Davidson enthusiast named Jean-François "La Pie" André, whom got him interested in the subculture.
-The two young men became close and admired each other as brothers, putting their friendship above everything else.
-This did not deter Zanchi from petty crimes, however, and he would be arrested on several more occasions for burglaries.
+In 1979, at the age of 17, Zanchi met a young motorcycling expert, Jean-François André.
+The two young men became very close and admired each other as brothers, putting their friendship above all limits.
+Zanchi soon became a biker, rubbing shoulders with André and his friends.
+However, Zanchi is not content with his delinquent actions, and spends several periods in prison during the 1980s.
+Each time he was released from prison, Zanchi took to more roads to repeat his crimes.

-In 1985, André opened a bar in Drôme, which became popular among fellow bikers.
-Zanchi was among them, and despite being a repeat criminal, the two men remained close.
-At one point, local authorities suspected that the pair might have been involved in drug trafficking, but André was never arrested.
-In 1990, Zanchi had a boy, Angelino, with his girlfriend, whom he had met in the late 1980s.
+In 1985, when Jean-François André was setting up his future bar in a large building in La Thine (Drôme), Zanchi joined him and around thirty other bikers.
+André is a Harley-Davidson enthusiast and is nicknamed “La Pie”.
+He sets up his own business, and his passion becomes exponentially more popular.
+Although Zanchi commits his misdeeds alone, he remains very close to André.
+Zanchi and André are known to the police for some drug trafficking, but André avoids prison.
+Zanchi, on the other hand, continues his burglaries, robbing some thirty sports stores, for which he returns to prison several times.
+On 31 December 1990, Zanchi had a boy, Angelino, with his girlfriend, whom he had met in the late 1980s.